 You come home to find the furniture chewed up.
-Or maybe there’s poop in your shoes.
-The door has scratch marks, and the barking won’t stop either.
+Maybe there’s poop in your shoes.
+Your dog jumps at the end of the leash anytime another dog walks by—or simply won’t get in the car.
 You don’t need a degree in dog psychology to know something is wrong.
 Common dog fears often lead to these behaviors.
 So what do you do?

 Want to understand dog psychology?
 Familiarize yourself with these common dog fears, then learn how to alleviate them.